Daniel0Widing/DOXExtras/README.md

 \+ Fall Damage Immunity

-\+ **Hog Hiatus** Buff: _(NYI)_
+\+ **Hog Hiatus** Buff:
 ```
-When the Andrewsarchus's health drops dangerously low, it prepares to flee:
+When the Andrewsarchus's health drops dangerously low (15%), it prepares to flee:
-- All active buffs are cleared and no new buffs can be applied for the duration.
+- All active buffs are cleared and no new buffs can be applied for the duration (30 sec).
 - All speed boosts are recharged.
-- Stamina is completely refilled.
+- Stamina becomes infinite.
-- Speed, handling, and damage reduction increase, but attack damage sharply decreases.
+- Speed (+150%) and damage reduction (+95%) increase, but attack damage sharply decreases (-95%).
+- Heals 25% of max HP over duration
-After the buff runs out, the Andrewsarchus cannot activate the buff again or be cryopoded until it calms down.
+After the buff runs out, the Andrewsarchus cannot activate the buff again until it recovers (15 min).
 ```

 **Primal:**